ElsayedYousef/Digital-Eletronics-Project/README.md

 ### Design Module code
 #### File for music:
-File containing a counter to set the lenght of the music with fours different music patterns based on the step sequencer.
+File containing a counter to set the lenght of the music with four different music patterns based on the step sequencer.

 [song file](Source%20files/musics_file.vhd)